Rhamnus (plant)

 Rhamnus is a genus of about 140 accepted species of shrubs or small trees, commonly known as buckthorns, in the family Rhamnaceae.
 Its species range from 1 to 10 m tall (rarely to 15 m) and are native mainly in east Asia and North America, but found throughout the temperate and subtropical Northern Hemisphere, and also more locally in the subtropical Southern Hemisphere in parts of Africa and South America.
-One species, the common buckthorn (Rhamnus cathartica), is able to flourish as an invasive plant in parts of Canada and the U.S., where it has become naturalized.
+One species, the common buckthorn (Rhamnus cathartica), is able to flourish as an invasive plant in parts of Canada and the United States, where it has become naturalized.

 Both deciduous and evergreen species occur.
 The leaves are simple, 3 to 15 cm long, and arranged alternately, in opposite pairs, or almost paired (subopposite).
 One distinctive character of many buckthorns is the way the veination curves upward towards the tip of the leaf.
 The plant bears fruits which are black or red berry-like drupes.
 The name is due to the woody spine on the end of each twig in many species.
 One species is known to have potential to be used medicinally.